Vicky de Lambray: Death

-Despite a colourful life, de Lambray is perhaps known for a dramatic and mysterious death.
 According to The Times, de Lambray died in her flat in Stockwell, south London in August 1986 following a suspected heroin overdose.
 Three hours before she was found, de Lambray telephoned the Press Association, telling a reporter, 'I have just been killed.
 I have been injected with a huge amount of heroin.
 I am desperate.'
 De Lambray's initial call to police, asserting that a group of men had injected the heroin into her, may not have been taken seriously.
 However, when they arrived Vicky was dead.
 No puncture marks were found on autopsy and no cause of death could be established, though traces of drugs and alcohol were detected in her system.
 She is buried at the family churchyard in Herefordshire.